 Tax Withholding for Federal Income Taxes

 The federal income tax withholding scheme is very different than for FICA taxes in large part due to the differences in how the taxes are calculated.
 Your employer calculates how much to withhold from each paycheck for federal income tax based on your income, filing status and the number of withholding allowances you claim on your taxes.
-Though your employer already knows how much you make, you need to submit a Form W-4 to your employer telling him what filing status to use and the number of withholding allowances you are claiming.
+Though your employer already knows how much you make, you need to submit a Form W-4 to your employer telling him what filing status to use.

 If you complete Form W-4 correctly, you will often be close to what you actually owe in federal income tax, although it’s rare that your withholding will match your federal income tax liability exactly.
 So when you file your taxes, you either get a refund of the excess of what you paid in or have to write a check for the shortfall.

 If you have too little withheld, you could also be on the hook for additional interest and tax penalties if you don’t meet one of the income tax withholding minimums.
 If you owe less than $1,000 in taxes, you’re off the hook for interest and penalties.
 You also avoid interest and penalties if your tax withholding equals at least 90 percent of your tax liability for the year.